Skip to Content

 If the debtor wants to keep the collateral securing a claim, the plan must provide that the holder of the secured claim receives at least the value of the collateral.
 If the obligation underlying the secured claim was used to buy the collateral (e.g., a car loan), and the debt was incurred within specific time frames before the bankruptcy filing, the plan must provide for full payment of the debt—not just the value of the collateral (which may be less due to depreciation).

-Payments to certain secured creditors (i.e., the mortgage lender) may be made over the original loan repayment schedule—which may be longer than the plan—so long as any arrearage is made up during the plan.
-The debtor should consult an attorney to determine the plan's proper treatment of secured claims.
+Payments to certain secured creditors (i.e., the mortgage lender) may be made over the original loan repayment schedule, which may be longer than the plan, so long as any arrearage is made up during the plan.
+The debtor should consult a Chapter 13 bankruptcy attorney in San Jose to determine the plan's proper treatment of secured claims.

 Unsecured Claims